JustineKelly02/Library4A/README.md

 **a.
 Register Book** - Register/add a new book to the library.

+**Description:**
+ This API endpoint allows for the creation of a new book record in the database.
+The request must include the `title` of the book and the `authorid`, which is the unique identifier of the author to whom the book will be attributed.
+The operation is secured by requiring a valid JWT token for authentication.
+Upon successful creation of the book record, the response will include a newly issued JWT token and a confirmation message indicating that the book has been successfully added.

 - **Endpoint:** `/book/add`
 - **Method:** `POST`
 - **Sample Payload:**